NervanaSystems/ngraph/doc/sphinx/source/fusion/index.rst

 will look like when it's ready to be executed, or the optimization passes can be figured out manually with *Interpreter* mode on a stateless graph.

-Let's consider an example.
+Let us first consider an example.
 A user would like to execute a simple graph that describes the following arithmetic expression:

 :math:`a + b * 1` or :math:`Add(a, Mul(b, 1))`